Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 The Internet of Things!

-As engineers, one of our worst nightmares is doing the same pointless thing over and over again.
 I once interned in a testing lab where I ran the same test on a broken machine every day for 4 months.
 My supervisor hoped I could find some kind of correlation in the data I collected, but there was none.
 That machine is still being tested by some poor intern, spitting out bad data.
 With a traditional design mindset, you’ll end up doing the monotonous work of designing 10 similar boards, for 10 similar products.
 I may wear monotone colors, but that doesn’t mean I enjoy monotony.
 Extensible design means producing one board that works for all 10 products.
 You can benefit from this design philosophy by streamlining your PCB’s design, tailoring, testing, and sales.

 Design - What do a WiFi toothbrush and a WiFi chair have in ?
 Yes, they are both useless, but that’s not what I was going for.
 They both use similar components, maybe WiFi, RFID, etc. Most IoT things will include fairly predictable features that use predictable components.
 So, instead of designing a PCB for a toothbrush, and then a PCB for a chair, make one that does both.
 Then you’ll have supplied two bad ideas with a single board.